enndylove/senior-task/README.md

 # Senior task

-## How to create great project architecture
+## How to create great project architecture?
+Feature-sliced architecture

 #### Go to workdir(in us example is src folder)
 ```shell